shawonibnkamal/automated-resume-screening/ProjectProposal.md

 ## Project Proposal: Automated Resume Screening
-### COMP 4750: Natural Language Processing
+COMP 4750: Natural Language Processing\
-### By Shawon Ibn Kamal, 201761376
+By Shawon Ibn Kamal, 201761376

 #

-## Goal
+### Goal

 The goal of this project is to built an automated resume screening application.
+The purpose of this project is to demonstrate a practical industry use of Natural Language Processing that helps businesses save resources on recruitment.

-## Description
+### Description

 The application will be built on python.
 It will consist of two main parts:

 1. **Extraction of information from resume**\
-\
 This will include parsing of resume files (.pdf, .docx, etc.) to structered usable information that can be processed.
 The output type will be a python dictionary.

 2. **Evaluation**\
-\
 Here, we will evaluate the usable informations to find a score for a given job description.
 This score will help rank resumes.
+The process will be done using a combination of few natural language processing and  machine learning algorithms.
+The evaluation will be based on these primary factors:

+   - Work Experience
+   - Education
+   - Skills
+   - Personality

+3. **Visualization**\
+After evaluation, the results will be visualized using Python Matplotlib.

-## References
+### References

 Here is a list of references to be used for this project.
 List may change in the future.